cev-api/Wurst7-CevAPI/README.md

 ### MobSearch
   - Search mobs by fuzzy name/ID or exact type (e.g., `minecraft:zombie` or `zombie`).
+  - Added list mode (with mode switcher) with visual list of mobs to search for.
   - Multi-term queries: separate with commas (e.g., `skeleton, zombie`).
   - Rendering: Boxes, Lines, or Both.
 Rainbow or fixed color (default red).
 Box size configurable.